 Hikers will circle a wetland area which provides important habitat for a wide variety of plants and wildlife.
 Keep your eyes open for all kinds of species from dragonflies to moose!

-Three sand beaches and sheltered water provide the perfect place to relax or cool off on a summer day.
+Sandy beaches and sheltered water provide the perfect place to relax or cool off on a summer day.
 The beaches are located near park areas and are within walking distance to washrooms and campgrounds.
 These beaches are marked with buoys.
 Swimmers are reminded that there are no lifeguards at the beaches so remember to wear your lifejacket, and alcohol and pets are not permitted.
 For a refundable deposit, you can borrow a properly fitted personal floatation device (PFD) during your stay.